 Not all glycerin is created equally.

 Just like there are different grades of olive oil and honey, you will discover different grades of glycerin in various products that you use.
 We all know that cheaper, more mass-produced products tend not to be the best for you.
 Glycerin is no different.
 Here’s how we know that.
-When we were sourcing ingredients for Playground, we were comparing products containing glycerin and noticed that there were notable differences in the textures.
-We didn’t know why, so we consulted with our chemists and raw material suppliers, and they educated us on the different grades out there.
+When we were sourcing ingredients for Playground lubricants, we were comparing products containing glycerin and noticed that there were notable differences in the textures We didn’t know why, so we consulted with our chemists and raw material suppliers, and they educated us on the different grades out there.
 We discovered that many competitive products were using cheap grades of glycerin derived from petrochemicals or from undisclosed sources.
 That’s when we decided to use a FDA-approved, pharmaceutical-grade glycerin made from 100 percent pure flax seed.
 The one we selected is USP-certified, organic, and sustainable.

 Don’t confuse glycerin with petroleum.